buehlst3/bionic-MAV-MD-report/MAV-Bionics/Bionic principles applied to MAV design.md

 ### Life's principle integration

-When looking at how to integrate/use natural engineering solution, we identified the following Life's principle that we wanted to integrate into the project:
+When looking at how to integrate/use natural engineering solution, we identified the following Life's principles that we wanted to integrate into the project:

-1. adapt to changing conditions

-2. Change between air and water
+1. adapt to changing conditions change between air and water

-3. Temperature change
+   Temeprature change

-4. Altitude change
+   altitude change

-5. be resource efficient

-6. Navigation for over and underwater
+   navigation for over and under water

+2. be resource efficient
+   use multi-functional design
+   fit form to function

 <img src="C:\Users\Loup\Documents\GitHub\bionic-MAV-MD-report\MAV-Bionics\env-factors.png" alt="env-factors" style="zoom:33%;" />